Kevin-ck1/Practise/React/React.md

-To Change tasks, we will have to recreate it,, with the use of *setTasks*
+To Change tasks, we will have to recreate it, with the use of *setTasks*

 `setTasks([...tasks, {newObject}])`